Echoes Programme

 2018 – The festival expanded across the islands of Patmos and Paros over 12 days, with Echoes becoming an official part of the programme.

-For its 2026 edition, the Echoes Environmental Programme aims to reinforce connections between environmental advocacy and the creative industries, emphasizing the interdependence of nature and the arts; enhance the Project Housekeeping, set a target for tree planting for 2030 and introduce new sustainability practices for the island.
+For its 2026 edition, the Echoes Environmental Programme aims to reinforce connections between environmental advocacy and the creative industries, enhance the Project Housekeeping, set a target for tree planting for 2030 and introduce new sustainability practices for the island.

 Echoes Presenting Sponsors... coming soon